 Honesty's the Best Policy: Holding Companies Accountable

 If there’s a theme for this newsletter, it’s this: companies need to be honest with you.
 Whether it’s deceptive pricing, shady buy-one-get-one deals, or more serious issues related to defective medical devices, laws exist to protect you, the consumer, and to hold businesses accountable when they act illegally.
 That’s what unites OkCupid’s “dead” dating accounts and C.R.
 Bard’s problematic hernia mesh: the power of the people coming together to take legal action.
 Laws are one thing, but enforcing them is another.
-That’s where you come in – so read on, and remember you can always get in touch through our website.
+That’s where you come in – so read on for the latest.

 If you signed up for a debit card with Nordstrom or Shell, you may have been misled about the nature of these “debit” cards.
 Attorneys working with ClassAction.org suspect that, despite the name, some store cards don’t act as proper debit cards.
 How so, you ask?
 It is believed that purchases made with these cards can take several days to process and that the unexpected delay can result in multiple fees – often from both the customer's bank and the store.
 Debit cards, by nature, work by offering an immediate withdrawal of funds, making it easier for you to track your purchases and less likely you’ll overspend.
 If Nordstrom and Shell are delaying the processing of their transactions, they may be treating their own cards as something entirely different than traditional debit cards.
 Target has already been hit with a class action lawsuit over the issue – and now attorneys are looking into whether Nordstrom and Shell customers may have been misled when signing up for their debit cards.
 Have you been hit with overdraft or returned payment fees because your “debit” purchases took days to go through?
 We want to hear about it.